-Toddlers usually transition into one nap per day after lunch; however, additional time is provided for any child needing an additional nap.
+Toddlers usually transition into one nap per day after lunch.
 Children nap on cots and sheets are cleaned weekly.
 They may bring a small blanket and small soft animal if needed.

 Potty Learning

 Toilet learning often begins sometime during the toddler school year.
 We do not begin the toilet learning process until the child begins showing signs of interest and signs that their body is ready.
 We will need to communicate closely with you about what signs you are seeing at home.
 When we think your child may be ready to begin, we will both (teacher and parent) answer a questionnaire that will help us determine if the child is ready.
 When we agree to begin, we will need to be very consistent between home and school.
 Your child will need extra underwear and extra pants during this time.